core-wg/resource-directory/draft-ietf-core-resource-directory.md

 HTTP support: YES

-The following examples shows successful removal of the endpoint from the RD.
+The following examples shows successful removal of the endpoint from the RD with example location value /rd/4521.

 ~~~~